archer884/Clizby/README.md

 Clizby is, at least for my purposes, functionally complete (you'll notice that I totally gave it the version number 1.0 already).
 It's actually even being used right in some of my own projects (Nuget makes that a lot easier. :) ) But that doesn't mean I'm *quite* finished yet.
 My future plans include...

 - Moar interfaces.
 Why should you use my objects when you can spend a lot of time making your own?
+    - I'm totally serious about this: I feel like a good concept for an IEnumerableMapper(T) has begun to take shape and that will probably be my next update.

 - Better handling for aliases and shorthand property names.
 Currently, these are...
 Slightly more case-sensitive than other property names.
+    - Still looking into this.
+The Alias property itself is part one of my solution for this, but I need to do a little more research around "case sensitive."

+> ### Parting thoughts ###
+> This is still a personal project and pretty much 100% of all development on it is driven by dogfooding.
+Of course, my needs are limited to things that *I* want to do, so if there's something missing and you just can't believe I haven't added it yet, feel free to tell me. :)
+>
+> Also, for an example of some heavy dogfooding, check out [HashServer](https://github.com/archer884/HashServer), a project designed to help me stop wasting room on my file server (and, apparently, as a test of just how far I can push Clizby's design without totally screwing everything up).